 Any asset in default status is referred to management for instituting a workout plan with the borrower in an effort to quickly analyze options, mitigate loss, and avoid foreclosure action.
-Should workout provisions fail, then through its legal team, the full protections afforded to us pursuant to the loan documents will be enforced, up to and including the foreclosure and sale of the underlying collateral and other assets as necessary.
-All debt instruments contain provisions which preclude the borrower from filing for bankruptcy protection prior to us exercising our rights under the terms of default.
+Should workout provisions fail, then through its legal team, the full protections afforded to the Sponsored Funds pursuant to the loan documents will be enforced, up to and including the foreclosure and sale of the underlying collateral and other assets, as necessary.
+All debt instruments contain provisions which preclude the borrower from filing for bankruptcy protection prior to the Sponsored Funds exercising its rights under the terms of default.